micklaw/Ditto.Resolvers/README.md

 Currently this only has support for Archetypes, but hopefully over the next couple of weeks we can add to that.

-**DISCLAIMER: This code runs of the 'develop' branch of Ditto, hence the reason this project doesnt reference the nuget package.
-This will change when the Ditto 'develop' branch is merged in to 'master' for release =)**

 ## Archetypes

 Setup is easy.
 Below is a Ditto class which maps to my Home document type, this document type has an Archetype property called PriceList (alias: priceList).